Atlas Logo

 Sample details

-CCCO was initiated in 2016 and is being conducted in nine centres across six cities.
+The aim of the CCCO study was to assess the prevalence of osteoporosis and osteopenia as well as associated risk factors.
+It was initiated in 2016 and is being conducted in nine centres across six cities.
 The cities are in the east, west, middle, south, north, and north-east of China.
-These sites were selected based on the abilities of the local investigators to administer the survey consistently, the existence of suitably qualified doctors to diagnose osteoporosis, and relatively fixed communities in those regions.
-Female residents aged between 45 and 80 and male residents aged between 50 and 80 years old were identified through permanent resident lists.
-Residents who responded and completed the first survey were re-surveyed annually for the first 5 years and then every 5 years later.
+These sites were selected based on the local investigators' ability to administer the survey consistently, the availability of suitably qualified doctors to diagnose osteoporosis, and the presence of relatively fixed communities in those regions.
+Female residents aged 45-80 and male residents aged 50-80 were identified from permanent resident lists.
+Over 22,000 participants completed the baseline survey.
+Participants were re-surveyed annually for the first 5 years and then every 5 years thereafter.

 Study design